Wilto/thefutureislikepie/_src/index.md

 As an information architect and content strategist, my mission is to make it easier for people to find, understand, and act on information on the web.
 I specialize in:
 * Analyzing and strategizing digital content
 * Building sitemaps and navigation structures
-* Designing taxonomic systems
+* Assessing and designing taxonomies
+* Systems thinking for web work

-[Get in touch](mailto:me@lisamariamarquis.com), or read on to learn more about my work.
+[Get in touch](mailto:lisamariamarquis@gmail.com), or read on to learn more about my work.